 Mithuna is also an experienced choral artist.
 She sang with the San Francisco Symphony Chorus from 2014 to 2018, and is currently a member of Downtown Voices at Trinity Wall Street.
 Born and raised in Singapore, she is of Tamil descent, and is extensively trained in both Hindustani and Carnatic classical voice, with teachers including Ustad Vilayat Khan and D.K.
 Pattammal.

-In her non-singing life, Mithuna is a seasoned transfer pricing specialist with the international tax practice at Ernst & Young LLP.
-Her clients are comprised of major players in the financial services industry, and she also has experience with issues pertaining to tax reform and tax controversy.
+In her non-singing life, Mithuna is an attorney, with extensive experience with transfer pricing, US tax reform, and tax controversy.
 She graduated from the School of Foreign Service at Georgetown University in 2008, and earned her juris doctor from Emory University School of Law in 2013.
 She has been a member of the California bar since 2013.